eitansuez/istio-troubleshoot/docs/sidecar-injection.md

 ```

 The command fails with a `Connection reset by peer` error, because there is no forward proxy on `sleep` to upgrade the connection to mutual TLS, which is now a requirement.

+## Sidecar injection problems

+The Istio docs have a page titled [sidecar injection problems](https://istio.io/latest/docs/ops/common-problems/injection/) that catalogs sidecar injection errors and their remedies.